14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 Metro Building, 291/297 Queen Street, Auckland CBD

-We are normally no the biggest fans of movie theatre gimmicks like 3D glasses, giant screens, 4D “sensory experiences,” and gourmet food and drink service.
-They simply are not normally worth the added ticket prices for us, and would generally prefer a small boutique theatre with character and charm.
+We are normally not the biggest fans of movie theatre gimmicks like 3D glasses, giant screens, 4D “sensory experiences,” and gourmet food and drink service.
+They are not normally worth the added ticket prices for us, and we would generally prefer a small boutique theatre with character and charm.

-However, there are just some times when a blockbuster film visual demands need a specific screen to be fully realised — and for that, there is also the IMAX Theatre on Queen St, New Zealand’s biggest screen.
+However, there are some times when a blockbuster film’s visual demands need a specific screen to be fully realized — and for that, there is also the IMAX Theatre on Queen St, New Zealand’s biggest screen.

 The ultimate in immersive movie-going experiences, IMAX pushes boundaries with precision laser technology, the sharpest, brightest and clearest digital images, stunning vivid colour, with state-of-the-art multi-speaker surround sound.

-What we loved most: The new IMAX with Laser technology is arguably the gold standard when it comes to watching movies.
+What we loved most: The new IMAX with Laser technology is arguably the gold standard for watching movies.

 Lido Cinema